Sunday, 24 July 2022

 ( PC - Web Site )

-Kirtan on this day to commemorate the martyrdom of the Forty immortals.
+Kirtan on this day to commemorate the martyrdom of the Forty Immortals.

 Hola Mohalla...
-On March 17th, an annual festival of thousand will be held at Anandpur Sahib.
+On March 17th, an annual festival of thousands will be held at Anandpur Sahib.
 It was started by Guru Gobind Singh as a gathering of Sikhs for military exercises and mock battles on the day following the Indian festival Holi,

 CONTACT DETAILS